Pharmaceutical Affairs Act

 Any person who manufactures or imports medical devices without obtaining prior approval shall be punished with imprisonment of not more than three (3) years and may, in addition thereto, be imposed with a fine of not more than NT$10,000,000.

-Any person who knowingly sells, supplies, transports, stores, brokers, transfers or displays with intent to sell the medical implements set forth in the preceding Paragraph shall be subject to the punishment set forth in the preceding Paragraph.
+Any person who knowingly sells, supplies, transports, stores, brokers, transfers, or displays with intent to sell the medical devices set forth in the preceding paragraph shall be subject to the punishment set forth in the preceding paragraph.

-Any person who commits the offence set forth in the preceding Paragraph by negligence shall be punished with imprisonment of not more than six (6) months, detention or a fine of not more than NT$5,000,000.
+Any person who commits the offense set forth in the preceding paragraph by negligence shall be punished with imprisonment of not more than six (6) months, detention, or a fine of not more than NT$5,000,000.

 Article 85

-Any person who commits the aforementioned offence by negligence or knowingly sells, supplies, dispenses, transports, stores, brokers, transfers or display with intent to sell the misbranded drugs or defective medical devices set forth in the preceding Paragraph shall be punished with imprisonment of not more than three (3) years or detention and may, in addition thereto, be imposed a fine of not more than NT$10,000,000.
+Any person who commits the aforementioned offense by negligence or knowingly sells, supplies, dispenses, transports, stores, brokers, transfers, or displays with intent to sell the substandard drugs or defective medical devices set forth in the preceding paragraph shall be punished with imprisonment of not more than three (3) years or detention and may, in addition thereto, be imposed a fine of not more than NT$10,000,000.

-Any person who, by negligence, sells, supplies, dispenses, transports, stores, brokers, transfers or displays with intent to sell the misbranded drugs or the defective medical devices set forth in the first Paragraph hereof shall be punished with detention or a fine of not more than NT$1,000,000.
+Any person who, by negligence, sells, supplies, dispenses, transports, stores, brokers, transfers, or displays with intent to sell the substandard drugs or the defective medical devices set forth in the first paragraph hereof shall be punished with detention or a fine of not more than NT$1,000,000.

 Article 86